mobizt/Firebase-ESP32/README.md

 ### Read Data

-Data at specific node in Firebase RTDB can be read through these get functions.
+Data at a specific node in Firebase RTDB can be read through these get functions.

 The functions included `get`, `getInt`, `getFlot`, `getDouble`, `getBool`, `getString`, `getJSON`, `getArray`, `getBlob`, `getFile`.

-These functions return boolean value indicates the success of operation which will be `true` if all of the following conditions were met.
+These functions return boolean value indicates the success of the operation which will be `true` if all of the following conditions were met.

 * Server returns HTTP status 200